 Drunk in Charge of a Motor vehicle

-Are you looking for specialist drunk in charge solicitors?
+Are you looking for Solicitors who specialise in allegations of being drunk in charge of a motor vehicle?

 Many people don’t realise (until its too late) that it’s an offence to be “in charge” of your vehicle whilst you are over the drink or drug drive limit.
 Many motorists unwittingly commit this offence when they are simply keeping the engine ticking over in an attempt to keep warm or whilst “sleeping off” the alcohol from the night before.
 Nevertheless, the consequences of a conviction for being drunk in charge of a motor vehicle can be severe.